khateeboveskey/zameel-docs/src/frontend/hooks.md

 |   `deps`   | `any[]`  |    ✔     |         | The dependencies array for the effect function.                                                                    |
 | `delay` | `number` |     ✔    |     | The delay in milliseconds before the effect function is executed.
 Defaults to 500 milliseconds. |

-@returns A cleanup function that can be used to cancel the debounced effect.
+returns A cleanup function that can be used to cancel the debounced effect.